George Thomas Gahan: Political descendants

-Luke Benjamin Gahan – Grandson of Cr.
-George Gahan, and son of Cr.
-Paul Gahan.
-He was a founding co-convenor of Australian Marriage Equality and previously served as treasurer of the New South Wales Gay and Lesbian Rights Lobby and as a board member of the Victorian Gay and Lesbian Rights Lobby.

 Amateur boxing

 George Gahan was a keen amateur boxer for 24 years and became known as George 'Grandpa' Gahan.
 At 39, Gahan was a finalist in the Gippsland Championships in Dandenong.
 In 1952, at 42 years of age, he competed in his last tournament, losing to Australian champion and British Empire Games silver medallist Bill Seewitz.
 Gahan was elected to the board of the Victorian Amateur Boxing Association and served on it for a number of years.